On this page Skip this page navigation

 The rules for removal-from-sport and return-to-sport protocols came into effect on January 1, 2022.

 Requirements for School Boards

 The Ministry of Education has a concussion policy (PPM 158: School Board Policies on Concussion) for school boards, school authorities and Provincial and Demonstration schools.

-This policy was updated by the Ministry of Education to be consistent with Rowan’s Law, and new requirements will come into effect on January 31, 2020.
+This policy was updated by the Ministry of Education to be consistent with Rowan’s Law, and new requirements came into effect on January 31, 2020.